oVirt/vdsm/doc/thin-provisioning.md

 ## Implementation in Vdsm 4.20.3 and onwards (oVirt >= 4.2)

-We want to optimize drive monitoring using the "BLOCK_THRESHOLD" event provided by libvirt >= 3.2.
+We want to optimize volume monitoring using the "BLOCK_THRESHOLD" event provided by libvirt >= 3.2.
 Instead of checking periodically if a drive should be extended, we will mark a drive for extension when receiving a libvirt block threshold event.

 Libvirt cannot yet deliver events for all the flows and the storage configurations oVirt supports.
-Please check the documentation of the DriveMonitor.monitored_drives method in the drivemonitor.py module to learn when Vdsm can use events, and when Vdsm must keep polling the drives.
+Please check the documentation of the VolumeMonitor.monitored_volumes method in the thinp.py module to learn when Vdsm can use events, and when Vdsm must keep polling the drives.